joshua-d-hill/carton-caps/README.md

 The service will be available at http://localhost:8080

+Full API documentation can be referenced [here](https://editor.swagger.io/?url=https://raw.githubusercontent.com/joshua-d-hill/cartoncaps/master/openapi.yaml).

 # OpenAPI Specification
 This API is documented in **OpenAPI v3 format** and is based on the [Petstore sample](https://petstore.swagger.io/) provided by the [swagger.io](https://swagger.io) team.

-# Documentation
+# Mock Web Service
-Full API documentation can be referenced [here](https://editor.swagger.io/?url=https://raw.githubusercontent.com/joshua-d-hill/cartoncaps/master/openapi.yaml).

-# Installation and testing
-Testing servers stubs and client SDKs have been generated using [Swagger Codegen](https://swagger.io/docs/open-source-tools/swagger-codegen/).
+The Node.js mock web service was generated using [Swagger Codegen](https://swagger.io/docs/open-source-tools/swagger-codegen/).
-Node.js installation instructions can be found here:

 # Skills Challenge Questions
 Q: How will existing users create new referrals using their existing referral code?